Global Asset Management Summit:

 12:00 pm – Registration and Continental Lunch – Networking

-3:00 pm – 1) Torres Cape Council Asset Management Platform – VBAM
+3:00 pm – Australia’s Torres Cape Council Asset Management Platform, Jennifer Zach, CMO, MentorAPM and ALN Board of Directors Member

-4:40 pm – Influencing the Global Asset Management Movement – Association Panel – Creating a Library of Global Asset Management Success Stories – Value and Benefits from Asset Management (VBAM) – A Best Practices Rapid Deployment Method – with support from AMC, ALN, and other associations
+4:15 pm – Influencing the Global Asset Management Movement – Association Panel – Creating a Library of Global Asset Management Success Stories – Value and Benefits from Asset Management (VBAM) as a Best Practices Sharing method – with support from AMC, ALN; Christian Roberts, Principal, Infrastructure and Projects Advisory KPMG LLP and former President, the Institute of Asset Management.
+Alex Barrenblitt, National Property Managers Association; Government Finance Officers Association and other associations

 5:00 pm – End